aria2/aria2/README.rst

 .. note::

-  On Apple OSX the OS-level checksumming support will be preferred.
+  On Apple OSX the OS-level checksumming support will be preferred, unless aria2 is configured with ``--without-appletls``.

   libnettle has precedence over libgcrypt if both libraries are installed.
 If you prefer libgcrypt, run configure with